CAYPTSOP/Standard-Operating-Procedure-SOP-/README.md

 # Standard-Operating-Procedure-SOP
 ## What is SOP?
-  SOP(standard operating procedure) is a set of written instructions that describes the step-by-step process that must be taken to properly perform a routine activity
+  SOP(standard operating procedure) is a set of written instructions which describes the step-by-step process that must be taken to properly perform a routine activity

 ## How to use this SOP collection?
   When you are looking for information of routine activity
-  1. Click on the folder of the SOP subject you are looking for.
-(Ex: Electricity and Magnetism, Thermodynamics, Fluid, etc.)
+  1. Click on the subject that you are looking for.
+(Technology and Electronics, Thermodynamics, Fluid etc.)
   2. Look for the file title that matches your demand.

-## What can you get from reading SOPs?
+## What can you learn from reading SOPs?
   1. Procedures to operate scientific experiment
   2. Procedures to build scientific equipment
   3. Professional physics knowledge in related SOP topic